brett8883/DJI_Super-Patcher/readme.md

    **Super-Patcher pre-configured battery mod option**
-     - Disable Forced Auto-Landing due to Smart Battery low battery -*NOTE:* A final "emergency auto-landing" will only occur at the emergency low voltage level which is at 3.0v per cell (well below the same voltage to fly.)
+     - Disable Forced Auto-Landing due to Smart Battery low battery -*NOTE:* A final "emergency auto-landing" will only occur at the emergency low voltage level which is at 3.0v per cell (well below the safe voltage to fly.)
 This can also be disabled in Assistant 2 1.1.2 in debug mode.
      - Re-calibrated Smart Battery "Only enough battery remaining to return to the home point" calculation to be more accurate
       - Can be further customized by the user in Assistant 2 1.1.2 in debug mode